reinefjord/wayshot/README.md

 Use - as filename to write the screenshot to stdout.

 Options:
-  -s      Select a region to capture
+  -s      Select a region to capture.
-  -w      Select a window (only in sway)
+  -w      Select a window (only in sway).
-  -d <n>  Delay by n seconds
+  -d <n>  Delay by n seconds.
-  -c      Save screenshot to clipboard
+  -c      Save screenshot to clipboard.
+          Will save to file too if a filename is specified.
-  -x      Include cursors in the screenshot
+  -x      Include cursors in the screenshot.
-  -h      Show this help message
+  -h      Show this help message.
 ```